Cruise travel insurance protects you from (almost) all of the things that might go wrong on vacation. But is it worth the cost? What does it even do?

 - Comprehensive medical coverage from physicians to tests or scans

-- Reimbursement for loss of cash, credit cards, travel documents, passports/visas, eyeglasses, contacts
+- Reimbursement for credit cards, travel documents, passports/visas, eyeglasses, contacts

 - Guaranteed transport home after a medical event